-The Elementary program, for students 6 – 12 years old, is organized as two segments of three-year cycles:
+The Elementary program, for students 6 – 12 years old, is organized as two three-year cycles:

 - Lower Elementary for 6-9 year olds and